algotoday/website-portfolio/README.md

 # Usage

-Using website-portfolio as a work sample, you click the links in the navigation to scroll to corresponding sections throughout the page.
+Using website-portfolio as a work sample, you can click the links in the navigation to scroll to corresponding sections throughout the page.

 # Demo
 https://user-images.githubusercontent.com/100335717/184080367-357ed12f-d38d-4bb4-a828-234644b69e4d.mov